BOOK WITH A $500 DEPOSIT

 Hike to observe birds, plants, insects, and intertidal organisms

-While covering about two miles a day, you'll identify and record forest edge and intertidal zone species, as well as some of the bird species that visit or inhabit this edge.
+While covering about two miles a day, you'll identify and record forest edge and intertidal zone species and some bird species that visit or inhabit this edge.

 Record flowering shrubs

-You will record when native shrubs that are important to migrating birds are flowering and bearing fruit.
+You will record when native shrubs important to migrating birds flower and bear fruit.

 Survey crab populations